The SRG/eROSITA All-Sky Survey: Large-scale view of the Centaurus cluster: Results

 \subsubsection{Inner ($r\leq R_{500}$)}

-In Fig.~\ref{fig:SBprofiles_infull}, we show the surface brightness profiles out to $R_{500}$ in the energy band of $0.2-2.3~\mathrm{keV}$ (top plot) and the significance deviation profile of each sector with respect to the full azimuthal surface brightness profile ($\sigma_\mathrm{w.r.t.annuli}$; bottom plot).
+In Fig.~\ref{fig:SBprofiles_inhi} and \ref{fig:SBprofiles_infull}, we show the surface brightness profiles out to $R_{500}$ in the energy band of $1.0-2.3~\mathrm{keV}$ and $0.2-2.3~\mathrm{keV}$ (top plot) and the significance deviation profile of each sector with respect to the full azimuthal surface brightness profile ($\sigma_\mathrm{w.r.t.annuli}$; bottom plot).
+Comparing the profiles between the two energy bands, we observe only minor differences, such as lower surface brightness amplitudes of the profiles and the CXB level, suggesting that there is little to no impact from the eROSITA Bubbles for inner $r<R_{500}$ regime.
+We keep the axis scale consistent for these inner surface brightness profiles to show the mentioned differences.
+The significances described in the following were calculated from the $0.2-2.3~\mathrm{keV}$ profiles.

+The western and eastern excesses, as well as the southern depression, are still visible.
 In the west at around $2-3'$, an excess is observed with an average significance of $3.8\sigma$.
-The significance drops to $1.3\sigma$ at the next bin.
+The significance drops to $1.3\sigma$ in the next bin.
 The location of the western excess matches the location of the western edge that is apparent in the 2 and 4-pixel GGM-filtered images (see Fig.~\ref{fig:GGM}).

-A striking bump of excess of about $3-5\sigma$ is also seen in the eastern sector at $4-25'$.
+A striking excess bump of about $3-5\sigma$ is also seen in the eastern sector at $4-25'$.
 This enhancement coincides with the interaction location between Cen 30 and Cen 45, which is shown as the galaxy overdensity in Fig.~\ref{fig:galnumdens}.
 From the eastern surface brightness profile in the $0.2-2.3~\mathrm{keV}$, the average significance surface brightness excess with respect to the average surface brightness values in different segments are $4.0\sigma$ for $0-14.8'$, $4.2\sigma$ for $14.8-25.3'$, and $2.5\sigma$ for $25.3-35.3'$.
 Outside the core, the upper limits of these segments correspond to roughly the position of the NGC 4709 galaxy (Cen 45), $R_{2500}$, and $0.6R_{500}$ from the cluster center, respectively.
 As a comparison, the significance values in the opposite western sector are $-1.4\sigma$, $-0.7\sigma$, and $-0.2\sigma$ for each segment.
 Moreover, we observe surface brightness deficits of $3-5\sigma$ in the southern sector at $5-14'$.
 These features are further emphasized in the residual image (Fig.~\ref{fig:residual}).